Sato in Kanji (include wisteria in kanji) - Zangyo-Ninja

 Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

+Hello, Mr. Nakamura.
+This is an explanation of the origin of the surname Nakamura, which is shared by your ancestors and friends.
 This is another surname with the same pronunciation but different kanji characters.
-Unlike the common Japanese Nakamura (where the first character is “中” meaning center), this one uses “仲” meaning harmony or friendship.
-Its primary origin is in Okinawa, where the Ryukyu Kingdom once existed.
-A branch of the Ryukyu royal family bore the … Read More
+Unlike the common Japanese Nakamura (where the first character is “中” meaning center), this one uses “仲” meaning harmony or … Read More

 vector